Improving the Efficiency of Multi-Region Underwriting

 03

-• Medium-Fidelity Wireframing - Began adding life to the app to understand how users would make their way through various tasks and flows while ensuring components were available to support these interactions.
+I started with low-fidelity wireframes, essentially greyboxing.
+With this I was able to outline the core features and user flows.
+I then began detail to the app to understand how users would make their way through various tasks and flows while ensuring components were available to support these interactions.

-• Medium-Fidelity Wireframing - Began adding life to the app to understand how users would make their way through various tasks and flows while ensuring components were available to support these interactions.
+I started with low-fidelity wireframes, essentially greyboxing.
+With this I was able to outline the core features and user flows.
+I then began detail to the app to understand how users would make their way through various tasks and flows while ensuring components were available to support these interactions.

 04